ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

 # changing DAE type (DAE2 -> DAE3)

 1. install the new DAE software as above
-1. edit icp_config.xml and change C DAEType from 1 to 3
+1. edit icp_config.xml and change DAEType from 1 to 3